paiamrutha88/Flipkart/README.md

 - Framework created in standard Maven format
 - Input data is read from excel sheet
 - Output is stored in Json file
-- Extent report generated at the end og execution
+- Extent report generated at the end of execution
 - Tests can be run directly using testNG file RegressionSuite.xml.
 They can also be run through command prompt using Maven Surefire plugin